 The first Cuban styles that adopted the clave included the danzón and the habanera, but the infectious clave beat rapidly found its way into the rest of the country’s music.
 The clave has now been seen as an intrinsic part of Cuban identity for centuries.

-It is only within the last 50 or so years that the metre of the clave has been defined by western musicologists.
+It is only within the last 50 or so years that the meter of the clave has been defined by western musicologists.

 Because the central focus of a clave is on cross-rhythms (i.e. going against the metrical structure) there are different ways it can be written down to express the same idea.